jasoncolburne/arad/documentation/design/README.md

 The `front-end` is a [React](https://reactjs.org/) [Single Page Application](https://en.wikipedia.org/wiki/Single-page_application).

 ## API Layer
-It commmunicates with the `back-end` stack (everything else) through an the internet, and ultimately, an interface called `api` - ([Application Programming Interface](https://en.wikipedia.org/wiki/API)).
+The `front-end` commmunicates with the `back-end` stack (everything else) through the internet, and ultimately, an interface service called `api` - ([Application Programming Interface](https://en.wikipedia.org/wiki/API)).
 The sole responsibility of `api` is to proxy incoming requests to the appropriate `back-end` services.
 Navigating down the stack, `api` is the second layer.

 ## Service Layer
 `api` delegates responsibility for processing these requests to one of four `back-end` services.
 The four services